 If you are feeling breathless, weak or tired there is a good chance that you are running out of oxygen, which is no big surprise since one of the physiological changes that occurs during stress is that you begin to chest breathe.
 Prolonged bouts of chest breathing do not draw in as much oxygen as when you breathe with your diaphragm.

 Eat right, get exercise, ensure you get adequate rest, make time for fun.
 Things you've heard before and you know.

 These are two very different things.
 What is getting in the way of the application of your knowledge?
 An often over-looked factor is stress.
-Not only does it affect you with very real physiological changes which contribute to a number of illnesses (diabetes, heart disease, stroke, osteoporosis, Alzheimer’s, immune and hormonal dysfunction), it also accelerates aging, diminishes your problem-solving skills, dampens your creativity, and inhibits your ability to relate well to others.
+Not only does it affect you with very real physiological changes which contribute to a number of illnesses such as diabetes, heart disease, stroke, osteoporosis, Alzheimer’s and immune and hormonal dysfunction, it also accelerates aging, diminishes your problem-solving skills, dampens your creativity and inhibits your ability to relate well to others.
 In other words, it limits your capacity for joy and could result in either a damaged or missing puzzle piece (you).

 Stop for thirty seconds.
 How would your life be different if you felt more joyful?
 What would that mean to you and your friends and family members?

 It is your interpretation of external events that produces internal distortion or strain.
 It is your perception of the events and interactions that causes your body to go through fourteen hundred chemical changes.
 It’s your reaction that triggers a very real and measurable physiological change in your body that produce side-effects, some of which can last as long as thirteen hours after the stressful event.

 Many traditional approaches to stress management rely on "getting away"